LucyParsonsCenter/Beauvoir/README.md

 guide](docs/DEVELOPMENT.md).
 If you're interested in deploying the app then the Vagrantfile here is a good guide.
 There's some handy stuff in the [borges-utils](https://github.com/aliceriot/borges-utils) repo as well.

+The app runs on Ruby 2.1 and Rails 4.2.

 ##License stuff